Deadlight Xbox 360 Review

 Puzzles are there, although their existence feels more like a distraction to break things up as opposed to putting the old gray matter through any strenuous exercises.
 This should only prove to be a problem if you are looking for something to tax the brain, and with that said, this may not be wholly for you.

-Deadlight can be completed in under two hours, which may prove to be too slight for some.
+Deadlight can be completed in under five hours, which may prove to be too slight for some.
 There’s secrets to be found in this 1980’s zombie filled Seattle, so, for the perfectionists out there, there’s certainly reason to return to the game if you didn’t find everything during your first run through.

 At 1200 Microsoft Points, is Deadlight overpriced, then?
 Well, yeah, maybe it is a little.
 But while it lasts, it’s a very playable game with a horrid and dark atmosphere, as well as some very stylish visuals.
 If only the game lasted for another two or three hours, Deadlight would be much easier to recommend at its current price point.